lupyuen/lupyuen.github.io/src/grafana.md

 //  TODO: Support other topics const defaultTopicMQTT = "#"

+//  Subscribe to the topic.
-func (c *Client) Subscribe(t string) {
+//  We assume that the Topic Name is "all". func (c *Client) Subscribe(t string) {
-  //  If topic already exists, quit if _, ok := c.topics.Load(t); ok {
+  //  If Topic Name already exists, quit if _, ok := c.topics.Load(t); ok {
     return
   }